-The degree to which the Group is leveraged could have important consequences to the Group's business, including, but not limited to: increasing the Group's vulnerability to, and reducing its flexibility to respond to, a downturn in the Group's business or general adverse economic and industry conditions: limiting the Group's ability to obtain additional financing in the longer term; requiring the dedication of a substantial portion of the Group's cash flow from operations to the payment of interest on the Group's indebtedness and the repayment of principal, thereby reducing the availability of such cash flow to fund capital expenditures, dividends, joint ventures, acquisitions or other general corporate purposes; increasing the cost of future borrowings for the Group; a downgrade in the Group's credit rating, which may, in turn, increase the cost of the Group's financing arrangements and make it difficult for the Group to access financing on commercially acceptable terms or at all; limiting the Group's flexibility in planning for, or reacting to, changes in the Group's business and the competitive environment and the industry in which it operates; and placing the Group at a competitive disadvantage as compared to some of its competitors, to the extent that they are not as highly leveraged.
+consequences to the Group's business, including, but not limited to: increasing the Group's vulnerability to, and reducing its flexibility to respond to, a downturn in the Group's business or general adverse economic and industry conditions; limiting the Group's ability to obtain additional financing in the longer Additionally, in China, where the Group has significant sales term; requiring the dedication of a substantial portion of the and operations, governmental authorities introduced changes Group's cash flow from operations to the payment of interest in regulations relating to registrations of all generic medicines (including OTC products) and recently introduced changes on the Group's indebtedness and the repayment of principal, thereby reducing the availability of such cash flow to fund for oral health products.
+These affect both new and existing capital expenditures, dividends, joint ventures, acquisitions products and impose increased data submission requirements or other general corporate purposes; increasing the cost of for products the Group markets in China.
+There is a risk that future borrowings for the Group; a downgrade in the Group's commercialisation of certain products of the Group may be credit rating, which may, in turn, increase the cost of the Group's restricted in China if the Group is unable to comply with these financing arrangements and make it difficult for the Group to regulatory changes on the required timetable. access financing on commercially acceptable terms or at all; limiting the Group's flexibility in planning for, or reacting to, changes in the Group's business and the competitive environment and the industry in which it operates; and placing the Group of worldwide anti-bribery laws, including those that prohibit at a competitive disadvantage as compared to some of its companies and their intermediaries from making improper competitors, to the extent that they are not as highly leveraged. payments to government officials or other third parties for

-Any of these or other consequences or events could have a material adverse effect on the Group's business, financial condition and results of operations.
-In addition, the Group may incur substantial additional indebtedness in the future.
-The covenants in existing financing instruments do not fully prohibit the Company or its subsidiaries from incurring more indebtedness.
-If new debt is added to the Group's debt levels, the risks that it faces could intensify.
-The incurrence of additional indebtedness would increase the leverage-related risks described herein and would increase the risk of a downgrade in the Group's credit rating.
+Because of the Group's extensive international operations, the Group could be materially and adversely affected by violations the purpose of obtaining or retaining business, such as the US Any of these or other consequences or events could have a Foreign Corrupt Practices Act, the UK Bribery Act 2010, and other material adverse effect on the Group's business, financial laws that prohibit commercial bribery.
+Additionally, in certain condition and results of operations.
+In addition, the Group jurisdictions, the Group's engagement with Health Professionals may incur substantial additional indebtedness in the future. and other external leaders is subject to applicable restrictions.
+The covenants in existing financing instruments do not fully While the Group's policies mandate compliance with such laws, the Group cannot provide assurance that the Group's internal prohibit the Company or its subsidiaries from incurring more indebtedness.
+If new debt is added to the Group's debt levels, control policies and procedures will always protect the Group from reckless or criminal acts committed by its employees, the risks that it faces could intensify.
+The incurrence of additional indebtedness would increase the leverage-related risks joint venture partners or agents.
+Similarly, due to the Group's described herein and would increase the risk of a downgrade in international operations, the Group could also be materially and adversely affected by any violations of international sanctions the Group's credit rating. laws, which continue to evolve in response to geopolitical events Goodwill and indefinite-life intangible assets are a material (see also The Group's business may be impacted by the effects of Russia's invasion of Ukraine on page 209).

-Goodwill and indefinite-life intangible assets are a material component of the Group's balance sheet and may be subject to impairments
+component of the Group's balance sheet and may be subject to impairments